Data model

 deleted_at timestamp Date of deletion

-Physical security equipment includes components for network supervision, incident detection, equipment protection and information system security.
+Physical security device includes components for network supervision, incident detection, equipment protection, and information system security.

-Physical security equipment includes temperature sensors, cameras, security doors, etc.
+Physical security device includes temperature sensors, cameras, security doors, etc.

 Champ Type Description